UB Catalog information for CSE 220

 There are no graded homeworks for this course.
 Written homework assignments may be given to help students understand the material, and any material covered in homeworks may appear on exams or quizzes, but such assignments will not be directly evaluated.

-All projects for this course must be implemented in C and compile and run correctly on the course-provided virtual machine image.
+All projects for this course must be implemented in C and compile and run correctly on the course-provided time-sharing system.
 Students will be expected to use version control and appropriate build tools (such as make) to manage their projects.